 Blog

-Can I Return to Work in Oregon While Getting Social Security Disability Benefits?
+Can I Work While on Social Security Disability in Oregon?

 Social Security Disability Insurance (SSDI) is a federal program that provides financial assistance to individuals who have a medical or mental condition that prevents them from working.
 The program is designed to help individuals who are unable to earn a living due to a disability.
 If you are receiving SSDI benefits in Oregon, you may be wondering if you can return to work without losing your benefits.
 In this article, we will explore the rules and regulations surrounding returning to work while receiving SSDI benefits in Oregon.